 The school monitors the progress and well-being of vulnerable pupils through regular meetings of the Vulnerable Children Panel which consists of the Head, Deputy, EYFS Assistant Head, SENCO and Learning & Pastoral Care Mentor.
 The rationale for this can be found in Appendix 7.

 Managing disclosures by parents or members of the public

 Where a parent or member of public contacts the school to raise a safeguarding concern about a child in the school these concerns will be recorded.
 The person disclosing will be told that it may be necessary at some point (whether immediately or following further investigation) to share this information with Children and Social Care. if the person says that they wish their concern to be anonymous this will be respected.
 If the person has serious safeguarding concerns they will be encouraged to contact Children and Social Care themselves.

 Kilmorie Primary School acknowledges the important role that the curriculum can play in the prevention of abuse and in the preparation of our pupils for the responsibilities of adult life and citizenship.
+This is largely, but not exclusively taught through our PSHE and RSE curriculum.
 As appropriate, the curriculum will be used to build resilience, help pupils to keep safe and to know how to ask for help if their safety is threatened.
 The children are supported to develop key qualities (see our SMSC policy).